Lednerb/bilberry-hugo-theme/README.md

 The bilberry theme handles image crops and resizes automatically by default.
 However, if you want to disable this functionality in general, you can set `resizeImages: false` in your `config.toml` file.

-If you want to disable this functionality just on some posts, you can set `resizeImages: false` in your post's settings.
+If you want to disable this functionality just on some posts, you can set `resizeImages: false` in your post's frontmatter settings.

+### Image Modal Zoom
+When including an image that has larger dimensions than the content area, the image gets clickable and a bigger version will open in a lightbox.

 ### Permanent Top Navigation
 If you want to permanently display the top navigation with the algolia search bar and the `page` entries, you can set the `permanentTopNav` option to `true` in your site's config file.